-Researchers Just Found a Brilliant Way to Convert Plastic Waste Into Fuel
+Researchers Developed a Way to Convert Plastic Waste Into Fuel

 The method could buy companies some time as they invest in plastic alternatives.

 A team of chemists at Purdue University found a way to convert a common type of plastic waste, polypropylene, into gasoline and diesel-like fuel, according to Motherboard.

 The researchers heated water to between 716 and 932 degrees Fahrenheit, reaching a phase known as supercritical water, and added polypropylene plastic.
 Within a few hours, depending on the heat level, the plastic turned into oil, according to the research published in the journal ACS Sustainable Chemistry Engineering.